i-like-chip/i-like-chip.github.io/posts/Day-4-A-Scene-from-Scratch.md

 ![plane](/images/day-4-lil-world.png)

 Joey's videos are really good.
-Everything is explained very well, and button presses are annouced vocally and shwon visually on the screen which is a big help.
-I'm very pleased with the end result, and making this scene increased skill as well as my confidence.
+Everything is explained very well, and button presses are annouced vocally and shwon visually on the screen which was a big help.
+I'm very pleased with the end result, and making this scene increased my skill as well as my confidence.

 You can watch the video here: